dwmetz/CyberPipe/README.md

 On the root of the USB:
 - CSIRT-Collect_USB.ps1
 - folder (empty to start) titled 'Collections'
 - KAPE folder from default install.
-Ensure you have EDD.exe in \modules\bin\EDD
+Ensure you have EDDv300.exe in \modules\bin\EDD
-- MRC.exe
+- MEMORY folder with MRC.exe and 7za.exe inside

 Execution:
 - Open PowerShell as Adminstrator